UnivertyAndStuff/pankcakeProblem/README.md

 # pankcakeProblem
-This code is asking me on how to calculate the pancake price base on it's quantity.
+This code is asking me on how to calculate the size of the pancake and it average width and height.